paigeshin/SwiftUIAdaptiveKit/README.md

 # Warning

 If you want to use this, you must initialize AdaptiveKit.
-Otherwise, unexpected behaviour will occur.
+Otherwise, unexpected behaviour might occur.
+You can add additional argument `width` when you want to resize your screen based on width.

 # Examples

 ### `.adaptiveFontSize()`

+Type: View Modifier

+Base Default: height

-View Modifier proportionally resizing based on the height by default.
+How it works: Proportionally resizing based on the height by default.

 ```swift
 Text("Hello")